-In 2021, we added one cost-effectiveness study based on the results of pediatric patients who underwent sinus surgery with intraoperative navigation (n = 60) and without intraoperative navigation (n = 59) between 2003 and 2016.
-Use of intraoperative navigation was associated with more complex surgeries with more sinuses opened (P = .008), increased presence of the attending surgeon and a trainee (P < .001 for both), and longer surgical time (P < .001).
-Ultimately, intraoperative navigation did not decrease complication rates or revision rates and was not cost-effective.
-It was used primarily as an educational tool or to increase confidence in intraoperative identification of landmarks.
-These results warrant no policy changes.
+A cost-effectiveness study of pediatric patients who underwent sinus surgery with intraoperative navigation (n = 60) and without intraoperative navigation (n = 59) between 2003 and 2016 found that intraoperative navigation was associated with more complex surgeries with more sinuses opened (P = .008), increased presence of the attending surgeon and a trainee (P < .001 for both), and longer surgical time (P < .001).
+The study concluded that intraoperative navigation did not decrease complication rates or revision rates and was not cost-effective, being used primarily as an educational tool or to increase confidence in intraoperative landmark identification.